 Tagformance Viewer is Available and Can Be Used by Anyone

-With the viewer software, it is easy to choose results from RAIN RFID tag tests corresponding with to the customer’s intended use scenario, input reader information, and see the actual system level performance.
+With the viewer software, it is easy to choose results from RAIN RFID tag tests corresponding with the customer’s intended use scenario, input reader information, and see the actual system-level performance.

-Download a Sample Dataheet Showing RAIN RFID Tag Performance and Quality Information
+Download a Sample Datasheet Showing RAIN RFID Tag Performance and Quality Information

-Download here an excerpt of a sample datasheet showing how tag data could be presented in a datasheet.
-The sample shows how tag performance and quality information is presented in a format that is useful for the customer in tag selection.
+Download here an excerpt from a sample datasheet showing how to tag data could be presented in a datasheet.
+The sample shows how the tag performance and quality information is presented in a format that is useful for the customer in tag selection.

 Download Sample Test Data and Tagformance Viewer Software

 The Tagformance viewer software can be used to view test data.
 By inputting different reader parameters, such as reader power, to the software, the application shows how the read range changes.
 By inputting tag variation information, read range variation can be seen.
 The viewer software can be used for viewing and analyzing data from the tag developers and manufacturers.
 Would you like to try?
 Send me an email and I will be happy to send you the software installer with demo results!